George Martin: Sgt. Pepper (1966–1967)

 Sgt.
 Pepper cost £25,000 to produce, far more than any previous Beatles record.
 When the album was finally released in early June 1967, it received widespread acclaim from music critics, with a Times critic deeming it "a decisive moment in the history of Western civilisation".
 The Beatles historian Jonathan Gould writes that it received "the most momentous public reception that had ever been given to a popular recording."
 Sgt.
 Peppers accolades also raised Martin's public profile as a record producer, and contemporary musicians sought to copy its production methods.
 This augmented the producer's role in popular music.
 Thus, Lennon and McCartney complained that Martin had received too much attention for his part in Sgt Pepper's, beginning a feeling of resentment by the band towards him.
-According to Emerick, with the album's recording sessions, McCartney emerged as the Beatles' de facto producer, as Martin was increasingly absent near the end prolonged sessions.
+According to Emerick, with the album's recording sessions, McCartney emerged as the Beatles' de facto producer, as Martin was increasingly absent near the end of prolonged sessions.

 During the Sgt.
-Pepper sessions, the Beatles working on Lennon's, "Strawberry Fields Forever", which began as a simple arrangement of guitar, drums, and Mellotron.
+Pepper sessions, the Beatles worked on Lennon's "Strawberry Fields Forever", which began as a simple arrangement of guitar, drums, and Mellotron.
 They would remake the song in a new key and tempo and with much added instrumentation.
 Lennon asked Martin to combine takes 7 and 26 of the song, even though they were recorded at different tempos and in different keys.
 Martin, Ken Townsend, and Emerick accomplished Lennon's unusual request by carefully speeding up take 7 and slowing down take 26 so they were nearly equal in key and tempo.
 Martin mixed the track to include a false ending.
 Soon after, the band began work on McCartney's "Penny Lane", which featured a piccolo trumpet solo that was requested by McCartney.
 McCartney hummed the melody that he wanted, and Martin notated it for the trumpeter David Mason.
 Martin also orchestrated a larger brass and woodwind score with trumpets, piccolo, flutes, oboe, and flugelhorn.
 In February, the group issued "Strawberry Fields Forever"/"Penny Lane" as a double A-side.
 The single drew critical praise for its musical and recording inventiveness, but it proved the first British Beatles single in four years not to top the charts, instead reaching no. 2.
 Martin blamed himself for weakening the forthcoming album by caving in to external pressure for a standalone single and called it "the biggest mistake of my professional life".